 This training was all about learning the differences in how behaviors and words are perceived between Indian citizens and American citizens.
 We talked about what is ideal etiquette in business interactions with Americans and what to avoid.
 We also compared some common requests in India and how those requests are perceived in Americans and how to ask those same requests in a culturally appropriate way to Americans.
 For instance, in India if we request someone to ‘bring something’ as a statement, it is acceptable in India, but we should ask it as a question with to an American.

 The US culture training is all about how to communicate to Americans, how they react, how they see situations, and how it is entirely different from our perspective.
 The training trains us to communicate with them without offending anyone.
-Normally Indians say 'bring something tomorrow' which according to them is rude.
+Normally Indians say ‘bring something tomorrow’ which according to them is rude.
 American also have the tendency to thank everyone, which Indians may or may not do.
 When there is a meeting, Americans will start on time, where as Indians may or may not.
 We also leaned exactly what it means to be late to a meeting with a US stakeholder and what they may think about us.

 Notes: This feedback was given by participants in Kerala, India, that attended a two-day US Cross-Cultural training program for offshore and virtual team interaction.
 A majority of the participants will be interacting with American counterparts via email, conference call and phone call during daily status meetings.
 A handful of the participants may have business visits onsite in the US in the future.
 For more information on this program, click here.
 Contact us for more information.
 We coach anyone regardless of location over the internet to individuals and small groups.

 Thank you to all the participants for your active participation and articulate feedback.
 You are awesome!